 Back in 2009, I never imagined that Copenhagen would be the 3rd capital I visit, after Bucharest and Athens, but life rarely happens as we imagine.

 To start, two of my first travel photography attempts years ago in Denmark, the country where I had my Erasmus scholarship.
-Since then, I discovered and admired the Scandinavian culture, dreamed of Danish designs and understood the concept of “hygge” (well-being, tranquility and comfort offered by small moments or things).
+In Odense and since then, I discovered and admired the Scandinavian culture, dreamed of Danish designs, and understood the concept of “hygge” (tranquility and comfort offered by small moments or things).

-As I read thoughts from my old journal, I noticed I was writing often that Denmark is clean, and civilized and quiet.
-When I started studying in Odense, hometown of Hans Christian Andersen, I was having always the impression I am living in a dream, being very thankful, back when mindfulness was not a popular concept.
+As I read thoughts from my old journal, I noticed I was writing often that Denmark is clean, green and quiet.
+Impossible not to notice and admire the Danish aesthetic.
+When I began studying in Odense, hometown of Hans Christian Andersen, I was having always the impression I am living in a dream, being very thankful and present, back when mindfulness was not a popular concept.

 While in Copenhagen (September 2019)